-With the steadily increasing number of unique angrite samples available to study, new models of their formation are emerging.
+With the steadily increasing number of unique angrite samples available for study, new models of their formation are now emerging.
 In an abstract from the Workshop on Chronology of Meteorites 2007, A. Irving and S. Kuehner (UWS) conceive of a rapid progression of events on the angrite parent body following its accretion within ~2 m.y. after CAI formation.
 Immediately thereafter, the onset of internal heating by 26Al decay, along with significant impact heating (John T. Wasson, 2016), resulted in differentiation of the mantle and formation of a small core (core mass fraction of 0.08; Shirai et al., 2009).
-Subsequent to this, plutonic and volcanic magmatism occurred, along with metasomatism, metamorphism, and impact-generated regolith formation, all occurring within ~411 m.y. after CAIs.
+Subsequent to core formation, plutonic and volcanic magmatism, metasomatism, metamorphism, and impact-generated regolith formation occurred within ~411 m.y. after CAIs.

-It was proposed by A. Irving and S. Kuehner (2007) that one or more severe collisional impacts onto the angrite parent body resulted in the stripping of a significant fraction of its crust and upper mantle, accompanied by dissemination of large sections of this material into a stable orbit for the past 4+ b.y.
-This location may lie within the main asteroid belt, or may possibly remain associated with the original collisionally-stripped parent body, postulated by some to be the planet Mercury (see schematic diagram below).
+It was proposed by Irving and Kuehner (2007) that one or more severe collisional impacts onto the angrite parent body resulted in the stripping of a significant fraction of its crust and upper mantle, with the dissemination of large sections of this material into a stable orbit that has been maintained for the past 4+ b.y.
+The source of the delivery of angrite material to Earth might lie within the main asteroid belt, or it could remain associated with the original collisionally-stripped parent body postulated by some to be the planet Mercury (see schematic diagram below).
 The disparity in FeO content that exists between the angrite group of meteorites (up to 25 wt%) and that which is observed on the surface of Mercury (~5 wt%) may reflect the existence of a redox gradient in which the lower mantle region, now the present surface of Mercury, has a more magnesian composition.

 click on image for a magnified view